CapnKernel/capnkernel.github.io/_posts/2023-01-06-planter-boxes.md

 ![Our modular garden ](/assets/images/2023-01-06-planter-boxes-our-garden.jpg)

-Bonus: I also made a deeper box using corflute and planks from a shipping pallet, held together with tek screws.
+Bonus: I also made a deeper box (shown above) using corflute and planks from a shipping pallet, held together with tek screws.
 It's really rough, only intended to last one season:

 ![Building a deep box](/assets/images/2023-01-06-planter-boxes-big-box-1.jpg)